nikki202103/Smart-OPD/Readme.md

 ### 4. Self-Improving Consultation Time Estimates (Feedback Loop)

-**The gap this fixes:** Arrival windows depend entirely on "average consultation time."
-If that number is set once and never updated, every prediction slowly drifts away from reality.
+**Problem this solves:** Arrival windows depend entirely on "average consultation time."
+If that number is set once during setup and never updated, every prediction slowly drifts away from reality — a new doctor, a slower case mix, or a seasonal change (like flu season) makes the old average wrong, and nobody notices.

 ```
 Every consultation is timed automatically: